Lumi-supercomputer/lumi-userguide/docs/firststeps/accessLUMI.md

 In general, a Resource Allocator (RA) must create a project and invite the Principal Investigator (PI), i.e. the lead researcher, to the project.
-The project PI can then invite other project members based on email addresses.
-If you have been granted access to LUMI but didn't receive an invitation to a project, please contact your PI or your local HPC center.
+The project PI can then invite other project members.
+If you have been granted access to LUMI but didn't receive an invitation to a project, please contact your PI or your local organization.
+You may find contact information for your local organization on the [LUMI Supercomputer Get Started][website-getstarted] page.

 Please note that when using LUMI, you must accept and adhere to the [LUMI Terms of Use][terms-of-use].